 I’m not going initially assign this task to anyone because that is going to be something that I’m automating using ClickUp automations.
 You can either add a task template here in the form settings or add use ClickUp automations “when task is created, apply a template”.
 Choose the latter option if you’re on the Unlimited Plan.

 You can also have a form redirect which can be useful if you want to redirect back to your website or if you want to invoice using ClickUp and redirect to a PayPal url.

 How To Add ClickUp Automations

-So, I want to create an automation so that any submissions to this form are automatically assigned to the person who is responsible for that department.
-For example, I am the person responsible for the admin department, so I am going to set up an automation so that when the person submitting the form selects “admin” as the department, ClickUp will automatically put me as the assignee.
+Using the ClickUp automation menu, I set up an automation so that any submissions to this form are automatically assigned to the person who is responsible for that department.
+Then, whenever the person submitting the form selects the Financial Department, the task will automatically be assigned to someone from that department.

 Test Your Form

 The last step is to test your form and automations.
 To test your form, first click on the sharing link and then open a new window and paste in the form link.

 Show Custom Fields For A Customized View Of Submissions

 To view your form submissions in a strategic and organized manner, create custom views.
 Hide the columns that are unnecessary and keep the ones you’d like to see.
 I would like to see the ‘Submission Date’, ‘Due Date’, ‘Assignee’ ‘Department’ and ‘Priority’.
 Add in filters if you’d only like to see certain submissions.

 Now you can see everything that was submitted in the form.
 Open up the task to see additional information on the left and also see the email that was sent automatically on the right.
 To reply to the email, simply click reply to email and reply from right inside the ClickUp task.